Impact of the COVID-19 pandemic on the arts and cultural heritage: Literature and publishing

 Periodical publishers of news and magazines saw coronavirus-related content published in late March represented just 1% of articles published, but accounted for about 13% of all article views.
 Many paywalled news services removed that restriction to generate brand loyalty and greater public access to relevant information.
 Condé Nast Italy made digital editions of all its magazines (such as Vogue Italia) free for three months, similarly Hearst Spain (publisher of Cosmopolitan).
 Meanwhile, academic publishers made available "more than 32,000 articles, chapters and other resources" related to COVID-19 under various degrees of open access, to provide "immediate access to accurate and validated articles and monographs that the public can trust."
 Many academic electronic publishers (including EBSCO, ProQuest, Pearson, and JSTOR among others) made temporary changes to their content licensing models to allow wider and/or cheaper access to their digital content.
-For example, Hathi Trust temporarily allowed libraries to lend out digitised copies of books that they own in hard copy.
+For example, HathiTrust temporarily allowed libraries to lend out digitised copies of books that they own in hard copy.
 In a surprise announcement, Macmillan Publishers removed the embargo that it had recently placed upon public libraries in the US—allowing only one eBook copy per library system for the first eight weeks after a title's release—in acknowledgement that the commercial publishing and public library sectors needed to collaborate during the pandemic.

 For professional authors, many revenue streams were curtailed.
 The American Booksellers Association lobbied publishers to provide discounts to independent retailers.
 The Republic of Consciousness Prize for small publishers of fiction split its £10,000 award of among the five shortlisted nominees.
 Audible (owned by Amazon) announced it would make 300 audiobooks free with login, for the duration of school closures.